cvs-health/testaro/README.md

 - moves (clicks, text inputs, hovers, etc.)
 - navigations (browser launches, visits to URLs, waits for page conditions, etc.)
 - alterations (changes to the page)
-- tests (whether in dependency packages or defined by Autotest)
+- tests (whether in dependency packages or defined within Autotest)
 - scoring (aggregating test results into total scores)
 - branching (continuing from a command other than the next one)